 Fishing vests can range from $20 dollars to over $200.00 dollars.

-Essential fly fishing gear either includes a pack or a vest to carry your gear.
+Essential fly fishing equipment either includes a pack or a vest to carry your gear.

 I prefer a fishing vest over a fishing pack because the fishing vests allows me spread out and organize everything better but I find that a fishing vest full of stuff can be hard on your shoulders and back after a long day on the river.